-Timber framing is suitable for almost any style and shape of building.
+Timber framing is suitable for almost any style and shape of building, both residential and commerical.
 The open, airy timber frame construction can adapt to any large space such as a grand private home, public library or riding arena.
 Yet at the same time, the warmth of natural wood creates private personal spaces such as a spa, restaurant or cottage.

 A timber frame home requires little maintenance and will still be beautiful, structurally sound and energy efficient 100 years from now.